dangb24/NYSDRA-Chatbot/README.md

   - data from pdfs scrapes from the ADR NYS website
 * web_files
   - data form the websites themselves scraped from the ADR NYS website
+* questions_unformatted
+  - potential questions that could be asked to the chatbot specifically about NYSDRA and the NYSDRA website